heartsuit/heartsuit.github.io/about.md

 - Add Back to Top button in posts.
 - Add Progress Bar in posts.
 - Add background image(from [Bing](https://www.bing.com/)) for posts, update on a daily basis.
+- Add comment function with [Valine](https://valine.js.org/) for each post.
+2020-01-06

 ## You can find me by:
 ``` json